Own brand medication: save money with the same results

 You might also have to hunt for these cheaper options, generally hidden on lower shelves with the big brands at eyeline and easy to grab.

-Here are a few examples I found:
+Here are a few examples of the price difference I found:

-Lemsip vs own brand cold
+Lemsip vs own brand cold medicine

 Nurofen vs own brand ibuprofen